nemisis84/Network-and-Computer-Security-project/REPORT.md

 #### 2.2.1.
 Network and Machine Setup
 We have a total of 4 VMs in our [Infrastructure](network/Infrastructure.png); Client(s), application server, router and database server.

 For the communication between the instances, we use HTTP.
-We made all communications using Java libraries.
+All communication is created from our Java code and the used Java libraries.
 No major framework was used.
 As we wanted control over the security and the information flow we think this was the best option.
 Many frameworks handle a lot of the security properties for you, which for the most part is good, but for this project did not make sense.
 Using simple libraries allowed us to do all the changes we wanted, without managing the configuration and setup of a framework.
-Using a framework such as Spring Boot was a considered option.
+Using a lightweight framework such as Spring Boot was considered.

 As for the chosen communication protocol, we choose HTTP, because of its familiarity and properties.
 For a client sending a request in a client-server communication, HTTP is the go-to protocol used in technology today.
 This easily allows us to request operations which can execute the CRUD operations.
 One thing to be aware of is that we did not enable clients to update data in the database, as songs are usually immutable.